 Michelson hosts Northampton Poetry Radio, and served two terms as Poet Laureate of Northampton, MA.
 His poetry for adults has been published in many anthologies, including The Norton Introduction to Poetry.
 Clemson University named Michelson their Calhoun Distinguished Reader in American Literature in 2008.
-Michelson’s latest poetry collection, More Money than God, was published in 2015 by the University of Pittsburgh Press and was a finalist for the 2016 Paterson Prize.
-Recent poems have appeared in The Harvard Review, The Massachusetts Review, Parnassus and elsewhere.
+Michelson’s latest poetry collection, More Money than God, (University of Pittsburgh Press) was a finalist for the Paterson Prize.
 He is a 2016 recipient of a Massachusetts Cultural Council Fellowship.

 In addition to being an author, Michelson is a popular guest speaker.
 He has traveled throughout the world talking to children and teachers about his love of poetry and social justice.
 Michelson represented the US at the Bratislava Biennial in Slovakia, and he is the founder and owner of R. Michelson Galleries.

 In January 2009, As Good As Anybody: Martin Luther King and Abraham Joshua Heschel’s Amazing March Toward Freedom, was awarded the prestigious Sydney Taylor Award Gold Medal from the Association of Jewish Libraries, and A is for Abraham, was awarded the Silver Medal.
 This is the first time in the award’s 50 year history that one author has been honored with their top two awards.
 Michelson received his 2nd Gold Medal in 2018 for The Language of Angels which also received the National Jewish Book Award.

 The Northampton Arts Council is proud to announce the selection of Richard Michelson, poet, children’s book author, and art dealer as Poet Laureate of Northampton for 2012-2015.

 In December 2010, Busing Brewster was selected by the NY Times as one of the 10 Best Illustrated Books of 2010, and one of 8 Notable Books of 2010; the only book to make both of their year-end lists.